rhettl/js-stack-tutorial-01/README.md

   }
   ```
   To be honest, I don't know even know how to use more than the color
-  helpers, but the capabilities of these are simply amazing
+  helpers, but the capabilities of these are simply amazing.
+Here is a
+  [full list.][13]

 #### Compiling SASS

-Normally, you would use a compile step to make convert SASS to CSS.
-I
+Normally, you would use a compile step to convert SASS to CSS.
+I added a
-added a watcher and SASS compiler to the [gulpfile](gulpfile.js).
-All
+watcher and SASS compiler to the [gulpfile](gulpfile.js).
+All you will
-you will need to do is run `npm run watch`, this will look for when you
+need to do is run `npm run watch`, this will look for when you make
-make changes to `*.scss` files and automatically convert them to `*.css`
+changes to `*.scss` files and automatically convert them to `*.css` with
-with the same name.
+the same name.
+I have started this with `/styles/main.scss`.

 ### Font Awesome

+[Font Awesome Website][7]

-Really simple, read [docs here][7].
-Amazing use of web-fonts to make
+Amazing use of web-fonts to make sizable, stylable, colorable,
-sizable, stylable, colorable, accessible (aria) icons.
-They also managed
+accessible (aria) icons.
+They also managed to breath a grand new life
-to breath a grand new life into the long, and well, forgotten `<i></i>`
+into the long, and well, forgotten `<i></i>` tag.
-tag.

 Take a look at the [Font Awesome Icons page][8].
 There are an amazing
-number of them.
-To implement one someone, just put an `<i>` tag down
+number of icons.
+To implement one, just put an `<i>` tag down with the
-with appropriate `fa` classes for icon content, size, and modifiers
+appropriate `fa` classes for icon content, size, and modifiers
 (like spin or color inversion)

 For example: if I wanted the [heart symbol][9]: